How The Above Scenario Changes When Heating

 A hybrid system is designed to offer higher heating efficiency during colder months.
 Heat pumps, unless geothermal, are all electric and can be less expensive to run when the outside temperature is 40° and above.
 A gas furnace is typically less expensive to heat with when temperatures drop below 40° (this of course varies based on local gas and utility prices).

-- Cooling with a hybrid system.
+Cooling with a hybrid system.
 There is no difference to cooling when a hybrid system is in place.
 During warm weather the heat pump performs just like an air conditioner by pressurizing and cooling the refrigerant while the evaporator coil and furnace operate like example one.

-- Cooling with a hybrid system.
+Heating with a hybrid system.
 In the winter, the heat pump and gas furnace switch on and off depending on determined fuel prices and temperature.
 When the air is cold but not bitter cold, the heat pump haply heats your home for less money.
 When temperatures dive to freezing and below, the furnace takes over.
 And you pay less on monthly winter utilities!